MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/configuration-page.md

 ### Determine your `contentUrl`

-With configurable tabs, the `contentUrl` is defined at runtime during by the user in the tab configuration dialog, which is served from the `configurationUrl` in the manifest.
+With configurable tabs, the `contentUrl` is defined at runtime by the user in the tab configuration dialog, which is served from the `configurationUrl` in the manifest.
 The outcome of this dialog is a `contentUrl` and some other properties.

 If your personal tab will always be pinning the same `contentUrl`, you can create a `staticTab` object in your app manifest and set your `contentUrl`.
 This is what will get pinned when the user selects your app to be pinned.
-This may be the case for most developers.

 ### Get context data for your tab settings